-The source of the family's illness is a kerosene heater which has not been working properly.
-Malfunctioning gas, oil, and kerosene heaters can release carbon monoxide gas (CO), which presents a serious health threat.
-CO is a colorless, odorless, tasteless, and non-irritating gas.
-These properties make CO especially dangerous, because it cannot be detected without special testing of the air quality.
+Malfunctioning gas, oil and kerosene heaters can release carbon monoxide gas (CO), which presents a serious health threat.
+CO is a colorless, odorless, tasteless, nonirritating gas.
+These properties make CO especially dangerous because it cannot be detected without special testing of the air quality.

-John and his family should immediately go to an emergency room and not return home until the malfunctioning heater has been fixed or replaced.
-The gas company, oil company or local health authority provides help in identifying and removing sources of CO contamination.
+If CO is detected, you should leave the area of exposure immediately and go to the emergency department.
+Call the Poison Control Center at 1-800-222-1222 for further instruction.
+The gas company, oil company or local health authority can provide help in identifying and removing sources of CO contamination.